pushcx/opinionated-forum/README.markdown

  - A user is either normal or admin, no moderators
  - Avatars are gravatars
  - No smilies or sigs
+ - Formatting is done with HTML
+ - Posts may be edited and old versions are kept.
+ - Private messages are email

 ## Topics